jaspervanderklis/pianolessonsnewcross/content/en/lessons/index.md

 {{% blocks/lead %}}

-<i class="fa-solid fa-gauge-high"></i> We have over ten years of experience teaching piano.
+<i class="fa-solid fa-gauge-high"></i> We have over ten years of experience teaching piano

-<i class="fa-solid fa-people-group"></i> We teach students of all ages, from absolute beginners to diploma level musicians.
+<i class="fa-solid fa-people-group"></i> We teach students of all ages, from absolute beginners to diploma level musicians

-<i class="fa-solid fa-web-awesome"></i> We are also experienced accompanists and have accompanied instrumentalists and singers from ABRSM Grade 1 exams all the way to Postgraduate final recitals.
+<i class="fa-solid fa-web-awesome"></i> We are also experienced accompanists and have accompanied instrumentalists and singers from ABRSM Grade 1 exams all the way to Postgraduate final recitals

 <i class="fa-solid fa-envelope"></i> [Get in touch to book your lesson](./contact).
 The following options are available: